-• Cash incentive awards may be granted to an employee or group of employees that demonstrate(s) exceptional effort or accomplishment beyond what is normally expected on the job for a unique event, over a sustained period of time, or for any other reason allowed under Utah Administrative Code Subsection R477-6-7(2)(a)(i).

-- Per the requirements of Utah Administrative Code Subsection R477-6-7(1)(b),individual awards may not exceed \$4,000 per pay period and \$8,000 in a fiscal year, except when approved by DHRM and the governor. - Cash incentive awards must be approved in writing by Division Directors.
-Any award over \$500 must be approved in writing by the Commissioner. - When a cash incentive award is approved, the Division Director or Program Manager shall give documentation to the recipient. - Cash incentive awards, including a detailed justification shall be documented in an employee's personnel file. - Documentation of the justification for the award should also be maintained by the Division Director.
+- Cash incentive awards may be granted to an employee or group of employees that demonstrate exceptional effort or accomplishment beyond what is normally expected on the job or for any other reason allowed under Utah Administrative Code Subsection R477-6-7(2)(a)(i). - Per the requirements of Utah Administrative Code Subsection R477-6-7(1)(b),individual awards may not exceed \$4,000 per pay period and \$8,000 in a fiscal year, except when approved by DHRM and the governor. - Division Directors must approve cash incentive awards in writing.
+The Commissioner must approve any award over \$500 in writing. - When a cash incentive award is approved, the Division Director or Program Manager shall give documentation to the recipient. - Cash incentive awards, including a detailed justification shall be documented in an employee's personnel file. - The Division Director should also maintain documentation of the justification for the award.